GuyBodger/gatsbynetlify/src/pages/about/index.md

 ---
 templateKey: about-page
-title: Web  About our values
+title: Web New  About our values
 ---
 ### Web Testing Shade-grown coffee